 Why Does Daddy Always Look So Sad? : A Memoir and Loving Your Place on The Spectrum : A Neurodiversity Blueprint are published by Beyond Words Publishing.
-The Ghosts of Riots Past: The Troubled Conflict In Derry Through The Eyes of A Volunteer First Aider will be independently published on 27th of October 2022.
+The Ghosts of Riots Past: The Troubled Conflict In Derry Through The Eyes of A Volunteer First Aider was independently published on 27th of October 2022.

-Why Does Daddy Always Look So Sad?
+OUT OF STOCK Why Does Daddy Always Look So Sad? - Signed and Personalised

 Winner of a 2021 Gold Living Now Award.
 Why Does Daddy Always Look So Sad? is a poignant and honest memoir detailing Jude Morrow’s journey to parenthood, and how his autism profoundly affected that journey, for both better and worse, bringing hope to all who live with autism as well as those who care for someone on the spectrum.

 Loving Your Place on the Spectrum: A Neurodiversity Blueprint provides answers to many of your questions about autism, helping you to embrace neurodiversity and love your autistic self and the autistic people in your life.
 Jude Morrow speaks from personal experience when he says that he has learned to be proud to be autistic and he wants you to be proud too.
 Browse through the many books available on autism and you might notice a trend: too many of them are written by neurotypical professionals who aim to "fix" autism or help autistic people appear "normal."
 Jude Morrow noticed this problem and decided that something needed to change.
 Loving Your Place on the Spectrum is a guide for living a happy and successful autistic life.